-Businesses need to transform data for several reasons, such as migrating data, consolidating records, deleting duplicates, and changing formatting, etc. Transformations are also applied to concatenate and validate data, perform lookups, or route data to different destinations.
+Businesses need to transform high volumes of data for several reasons, such as migrating data, consolidating records, deleting duplicates, and changing formatting, etc. Transformations are also applied to concatenate and validate data, perform lookups, or route data to different destinations.
 It is beneficial to have a data transformation tool with a wide array of transformation options to be able to manipulate data in the best possible way.

 Let’s look at a transformation example: suppose a bank acquires an insurance firm operating in the same region.
 Once the acquisition is complete, it is decided that a single payroll will be generated for all the employees.
 The payroll generation process would have been straightforward if all the employee data was stored in a unified system, such as a data warehouse or database.
 However, in this case, one company stored employee data on an SQL Server and the other stored their payroll information in an Excel sheet.
 To create a consolidated payroll for the employees, the data needs to be transformed to fit the requirements of the target system i.e. Excel file.

 Here’s how the destination file looks after the transformation:

 For instance, if you want to generate a report of all the sales conducted in a particular country, say the USA, applying the Filter transformation will prevent the destination system from being strained unnecessarily since only relevant records will be passed through.
-Storing relevant and comparatively fewer records in the destination system means less memory consumption during data processing, which will reduce execution time.
+Storing relevant and comparatively fewer records in the destination system means less memory consumption during data pipeline processing, which will reduce execution time.

 On-Premise, Cloud-Based, and Manual Data Transformation: Which One Should You Choose?

 On-Premise Data Transformation

-On-premise data transformation allows businesses to extract, transform, and load crucial data very quickly.
-Having an on-premise data transformation tool also translates to increased regulatory compliance and better security management.
+On-premise transformation allows businesses to extract, transform, and load crucial data very quickly.
+Having an on-premise data tool also translates to increased regulatory compliance and better security management.

-The majority of these data transformation tools come with drag-and-drop functionality, which means that non-technical employees will be able to transform data and convert it into a usable format.
+The majority of these transformation tools come with drag-and-drop functionality, which means that non-technical employees will be able to transform data and convert it into a usable format.